ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

 You can upgrade your {{site.data.keyword.vpx_full}} to the most recent version by following the instructions here.
 {: shortdesc}

+Before attempting to upgrade, ensure that the following prerequisites have been met.

+Failure to meet these prerequisites may cause a licensing issue with your Netscaler VPX, which can impact your productivity.
+{: important}

+* Ensure that your VPX administration passwords are up to date in the portal.
+* Ensure that you are allowing any [Service Networks required for provisioning](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#service-network) through your gateway and server firewall.
+* Ensure that your license file is up-to-date through your VPX.
+If not, you can update it by [opening a support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.

+To upgrade your VPX, perform the folllowing proedure:

 You must be connected to the VPN before attempting this procedure.
 {: note}